Crate training your Lab puppy, why you should and a guide on how

 Relieves stress and improves mental health

 Crate training can be important for your puppy’s (dog’s) mental health.
 Dogs are den animals and often feel most safe when they are in a tight, confined area.
 A crate can represent this den-like experience for your puppy and give them a place to retreat when they feel stressed, confused, or just need some time alone.
-Dogs that are crate trained properly do not fear the crate, in fact, they often love it and will seek it out for a nap.
+Dogs that are crate trained properly do not fear the crate, in fact, they love it and will often seek it out for a nap.

 Easy and safe transport

 Crates are the safest way to transport dogs.
 A dog contained in a crate cannot move around within your vehicle, get in your way while driving or create distractions.
-In addition, you can even buy crates that are 5-star crash tested, possibly giving your dog superior protection if you are involved in an accident.
+In addition, you can buy crates that are 5-star crash tested, possibly giving your dog superior protection if you are involved in an accident.
 If a dog is comfortable and content in his/her crate, travel is much less stressful for everyone involved.

 Crates help with housebreaking

 As discussed in our post on housebreaking your Labrador puppy, crate training can make housebreaking easier and quicker.
-Crates allow you, as owner, some off-time – time when you do not have to be constantly watching your puppy for accidents.
+Crates allow you, as owner, some off-time – time when you do not have to be constantly watching your puppy for potty accidents.
 In addition, crates help encourage your puppy to hold it, to wait a little longer before going potty, since most puppies hate to mess their bed.

 Can help hunting dogs with blind manners and patience